things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 this section.
 4. Edit the ESP-sc-gway.h file and adapt the "wpas" structure. `Make sure that the first line of this structure remains empty and put the SSID and Password of your router on the second line of the array.
+5. In the preferences part of the IDE, set the location of your sketch to the place where you put the sketch on your computer.
+This will make sure that for example the required libraries that are shipped with this sketch in the libraries folder can be found by the compiler
+6. If not yet done: Load the support for ESP8266 in your IDE. <Tools><Board><Board Manager...>
+7. Load the other necessary libraries that are not shipped with this sketch in your IDE.
+Goto <Sketch><Include Library><Manage Libraries...> in the IDE to do so.
+- ArduinoJson (version 5.13.1)
+- WifiManager (Version 0.12.0 by Tzapu)
-5. Compile the code and doenload the executable over USB to the gateway.
+8. Compile the code and download the executable over USB to the gateway.
 If all is right, you should see the gateway starting up on the Serial Monitor.
-6. Note the IP address that the device receives from your router.
+9. Note the IP address that the device receives from your router.
 Use that IP address in a browser on your computer to connect to the gateway with the browser.

 Now your gateway should be running.
 Use the webpage to set "debug" to 1 and you should be able to see packages